New England Mosaic Society Member Directory

 Suzanne Owayda, Arlington, MA

-Suzanne co-owns Mosaic Oasis Studio & Supply, the only mosaic storefront dedicated to teaching mosaic classes and selling mosaic tools and materials in the New England area.
-She has been making mosaics for the past ten years and teaching mosaics for the last six.
+Suzanne owns Mosaic Oasis Studio & Supply, the only mosaic storefront dedicated to teaching mosaic classes and selling mosaic tools and materials in the New England area.
+She has been making mosaics for the past twelve years and teaching mosaics for the last eight.
+Suzanne is always looking for new and exciting mosaic artists to host at Mosaic Oasis so she and the Mosaic Oasis students can broaden their mosaic horizon!
 Mosaic Oasis Studio & Supply, LLC, 1189B Massachusetts Ave, Arlington, MA 02476

 Betsy Rodman, Arlington, MA

 Betsy is the former co-owner/founder of Mosaic Oasis Studio & Supply for 8 years.
 She has increasingly been exhibiting work at local galleries and teaching small craft workshops primarily in private homes and local venues.
 Most of her work is representational abstract with an emphasis on repurposing broken china and found objects into colorful works.
 She has exhibited in multiple shows, done commission work for churches, synagogues, private homes and small businesses.
 She continues to take workshops with many world wide mosaic instructors and loves combining bits and pieces of their various techniques and styles into a single work.
 She also has special love of making unusual mosaic pendants and other jewelry.

 Jane Snedeker, Arlington, MA